Slick Rick: Incarceration and subsequent albums

 In 1989, Walters' mother, Veronica, hired his first cousin, Mark Plummer, as his bodyguard.
-By 1990, Plummer had become a liability, having tried numerous times to extort money from the artist.
-Plummer was fired and, unsatisfied with his severance package, tried to rob Walters on numerous occasions and also threatened to kill the rapper and his mother.
+By 1990, Plummer had become a liability, trying to extort money from the artist numerous times.
+Plummer was fired and, unsatisfied with his severance package, tried to rob Walters on several occasions and threatened to kill the rapper and his mother.
 When Walters found bullet holes in his front door, he bought guns for protection.
-On July 3, 1990, Walters spotted Plummer in his neighborhood, and fired at least four shots.
+On July 3, 1990, Walters spotted Plummer in his neighborhood and fired at least four shots.
 One bullet hit Plummer; another caught a passerby in the foot.
 Neither suffered life-threatening injuries.

 He eventually pleaded guilty to two counts of attempted murder and other charges, including assault, use of a firearm, and criminal possession of a weapon.
 The rapper called it an act of self-defense.
 He spent five years in prison, two for the then-second-degree attempted-murder charges he received for the shooting, and three for disputes with the Immigration and Naturalization Services over his residency in the U.S. He was released from prison in 1997.
+In the documentary film The Show, Russell Simmons interviewed Walters while he was imprisoned on Rikers Island.

-After being bailed out by Russell Simmons, Walters recorded his second album, The Ruler's Back, released in 1991.
+After being bailed out by Simmons, Walters recorded his second album, The Ruler's Back, released in 1991.
 Despite peaking at No. 29 on the Billboard Hot 100, the album received mixed reviews and was not as commercially successful as his debut.
-In the documentary film, The Show, Russell Simmons interviewed Walters while he was imprisoned on Rikers Island.

-Walters' third studio album (the fourth for Def Jam) Behind Bars was released in 1994, while he was still incarcerated.
+Walters' third studio album (the fourth for Def Jam), Behind Bars, was released in 1994 while he was still incarcerated.
 It was met with lukewarm sales and reviews.
 Behind Bars peaked at No. 11 on the Billboard Top R&B/Hip-Hop Albums chart, and No. 51 on the Billboard 200.